SiFTW/MitchellLabWebsite/content/funding/accomplishments.md

   certificate_url = ""
   date_start = "2024-04-01"
   date_end = "2026-06-30"
-  description = ""
+  description = """
-  This project is led by Professor Chris Pepper, with Dr Simon Mitchell and Professor Andrea Pepper.
+  This project is led by Professor Chris Pepper, with co-investigators Dr Simon Mitchell and Professor Andrea Pepper.

   [More inforamtion is available on their website.](https://www.pepper.science/project/using-nf-kb-fingerprints-to-identify-therapeutic-vulnerabilities-within-subsets-of-b-cell-malignancies/)
   """